thunkable/docs-thunkable-com/ios/components/data-storage/spreadsheets.md

 #### **Thunkable for iOS **

-# Spreadsheets powered by Airtable
+# Spreadsheet powered by Airtable

 ---